jim4067/jimii/content/deploying-a-medusa-app.md

 In the previous article [creating a medusa app](AVIYEL LINKE HERE), we created a Medusa app, from scratch.
 In this article we will deploy the medusa Back-End of our application to Azure.
-For this we will use Azure app services.
+For this we will use Digital Ocean.

 ## setting up medusa